jgrundstad/mouse_filter/README.md

   2. Generate a list of germline variants comparing the Mouse strain to mm10.
   3. Generate a custom reference by altering mm10 with the germline variants.
 2. Align PDX sample reads to the custom reference

+At this point, we need to filter out all the reads that appear to have come from the host:

-3. Isolate reads from all unaligned and imperfect alignments (using this tool!)
+3. Isolate reads from all unaligned and imperfect alignments
   * Output:
     * Human_1.fq.gz
     * Human_2.fq.gz
     - ambiguous.bam
-4. Investigate the ambiguous reads with Strain specific annotation, likely this will be added in to the Fastqs
+4. Investigate the ambiguous reads with Strain specific annotation, likely this will be added in to the Fastqs.

+The script can be run in two modes:
+#### Python
 ```bash
 usage: read_bam.py [-h] [-b BAM] -o OUTPUT [-c COMPRESSION]